 Session Abstract:

 This session requested for the 2018 Structures Congress (SEI) aims to describe the impact on the resilience of civil infrastructure against earthquakes and windstorms of the ongoing research conducted by the users of the National Science Foundation (NSF) funded Natural Hazards Research Infrastructure (NHERI).
-Sessions describing the capabilities of NHERI facilities as a multi-user, distributed, national facility that provides state-of-the-art research
+Sessions describing the capabilities of NHERI facilities as a multi-user, distributed, national platform that provides state-of-the-art research

-infrastructure to explore and test ground-breaking concepts to protect homes, businesses and infrastructure lifelines from earthquakes and windstorms, including tsunamis and storm surges have presented at the 2016 and 2017 Structures Congress.
-This session will consist of five presentations of the work of researchers using the NHERI infrastructure and the impact of that research on practice aimed at reducing the vulnerabilities of civil infrastructure against national hazards.
+infrastructure to explore and test ground-breaking concepts to protect homes, businesses and infrastructure lifelines from earthquakes and windstorms, including tsunamis and storm surges, have been presented at the 2016 and 2017 Structures Congress.
+This 2018 session will consist of five presentations of the work of researchers using the NHERI facilities and the impact of that research on practice aimed at reducing the vulnerabilities of civil infrastructure against natural hazards.
 The benefits of a multi-hazard research to improve the resilience against single and multi-hazard threats will also be illustrated.

 Presenter and Moderator Information: